Save $100 Until Sep 14

 It might be hard to see it unless you hang out with me in person, but I switch back and forth between various interests all the time.
 Sometimes I’m really dedicated to writing/blogging for several days in a row.
 Other times I’ll put my blog on the back burner, and I’ll spend more time speaking or just working on personal growth.

 Sometimes people complain when I slack off on blogging to pursue other interests, but I retain the freedom to make that choice when I know it’s right for me.
-Since there are hundreds of free articles in the archives and 21 free podcasts, and since the forums are available 24/7, I don’t feel like I have to post something every day to keep the blog going.
+Since there are hundreds of free articles in the archives and 21 free podcasts, I don’t feel like I have to post something every day to keep the blog going.
 If my blog starts to feel like a “monkey on my back,” I simply let it go for a while.
 Then I pick it up again when I’m inspired to return to it.

 Whenever I pull back from one area to pursue another, I get the “What happened to you?
 Where have you been?” questions.
 If I take a few months off from going to Toastmasters meetings (such as I did while writing my book), my friends wonder what happened to me.
 Did I fall off the planet?
 Am I quitting the club?
 If I don’t blog for a week, somebody may start a new “Is Steve dead?” discussion in the forums.
 I just accept that this happens.
 It’s a natural consequence of having a variety of interests.
 I’m not dead.
 I’m just switching modes.
 This week I’m really inspired to do some blogging.
 Earlier this year I was more focused on writing my book.
 Later this year I’ll be doing a lot of work to promote my book.

 Many interests = faster growth = becoming smarter